noahehall/theBookOfNoah/0current/languages/scala/sbt.md

     # you can someValue. pres tab to see auto completion
-    :paste #enters paste mode to enter a multi line program, ctrl-d to run it run # compiles and then Runs a main class, passing along arguments provided on the command line. compile # compile the project, by default all the files in src/main/scala subProjectName/Compile # compile a subproject update # updates library dependencies based on the project settings publish # publishes project to repository specified in project settings reload # reload the sbt server when config files change test # run the tests in src/test/scala/* testQuick # run incremental tests, use with ~
+    :paste #enters paste mode to enter a multi line program, ctrl-d to run it run # compiles and then Runs a main class, passing along arguments provided on the command line. reload # Reload  build definition (build.sbt, project/*.scala, project/*.sbt files) test # Compiles and runs all tests. testQuick # run incremental tests, use with ~ testOnly blah bloop bleep

   ####################################
     # inspection related cmds
     # each are tasks
     # in general, the / operator is the query operator, see below
     # in general, the form is scope / key
   ####################################
-  show
+  show # show output from running a task
     unmanagedSources # lists all project source files sourceDirectory # query the src directory, returns full path / includeFilter # which extensions are included as sourceFiles, e.g. {java, scala}